Metro-Records/la-metro-councilmatic/README.md

-While developing, if you need to make changes to the fields that are getting indexed or how they are getting indexed, you'll need to regenerate the schema.xml file that Solr uses to make it's magic.
+While developing, if you need to make changes to the fields that are getting indexed or how they are getting indexed, you'll need to regenerate the schema.xml file that Solr uses to make its magic.
 Here's how that works:

 ```
 python manage.py build_solr_schema > solr_scripts/schema.xml